 CMOs often see content marketing as a new vertical skill.
 They see it no different than adding SEO, SEM or social marketing capabilities.
 Content Marketing is completely different.

-Writing is an essential foundation for success in today’s content market.
+Writing is an essential foundation for success in today’s content-driven market.
 Marketing has a bigger role than ever to play engaging early stage buyers.
 Buyers fend off sales people until they are deep in the evaluation process.
 Content Marketing fills the gap between what buyers want and brands produce.

 How to Get Started

 Build the capability internally on your team.
 Marketing Managers have to write content.
 This is your long-term, sustainable path to success.
 Change the mindset that ‘someone else’ writes content.

 - Set clear expectations that strong writing is required throughout the ranks of the marketing team.

 - Schedule a dedicated time to discuss expectations with your team.

 - Recognize those with strong writing skills and tie the performance to results.

 The toughest part about content marketing is sourcing content.
 Turn to the following sources for net new content: